-The company quickly withdrew the bag from its stores, saying it had not noticed the inclusion of the symbol and that its use was not a part of the design it had originally approved:
+The company quickly withdrew the bag from its stores, saying they had not noticed the inclusion of the symbol and that its use was not a part of the design it had originally approved:

 Zara, owned by the world's second largest fashion retailer Inditex, said it did not know the 39£ ($78) handbag had green swastikas on its corners.